openrewrite/rewrite-docs/docs/recipes/concourse/search/findpinnedresource.md

 | -- | -- | -- | -- |
 | `String` | resourceType | *Optional*.
 The resource type to search for.
 Leave empty to find all pins. | `git` |

+## License

+This recipe is available under the [Moderne Proprietary License](https://docs.moderne.io/licensing/overview/).

 ## Usage

 This recipe has no required configuration options.
-It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-concourse` in your build file or by running a shell command (in which case no build changes are needed):
+Moderne users can run it via the Moderne CLI:
 <Tabs groupId="projectType">